Jason Leaver

 @HeyBishop

-In 2004 he was awarded “Best Technical Production” in the 2nd annual One Minute Film Festival in Toronto for the film Duplication Violation.
-Also in 2004, the film Steep Decision (co-directed by Shawn Willings) placed third out of forty in the annual 2880 Minute Film Challenge in the Port Townsend Film Festival in Washington.
-Given, produced in 2005 for the Toronto 24hr Film Challenge place second place out of 28 completed films.
-In 2008 his film Penance won two awards: “Best Use of Line” and “Best Use of Character” in The 48 Hour Film Project.
+Since 2004, Jason has received a number of awards for his short films.
 His video installation project “Mobius” was selected and appeared in Toronto’s 2009 Scotiabank Nuit Blanche.
-In February 2011, Jason was nominated for outstanding direction and outstanding writing in the Independent Soap Awards in NYC; and in March 2011 he won Outstanding Writing, Outstanding Directing and Outstanding Cinematography in a Drama Series for in the 2011 LAweb Festival all for his work on Out With Dad.
+In February 2011, Jason was nominated for Outstanding Direction and Outstanding Writing in the Independent Soap Awards in NYC, and again for writing in 2012.
+In both 2011 & 2012 he won Outstanding Writing, Outstanding Directing and Outstanding Cinematography in a Drama Series at the LAweb Festival for his work on Out With Dad (which also won grand-jury prize in 2012).
 His short film lol_wom3n won Best Narrative at the 6th annual One Minute Film Festival in Toronto.
+In 2012, The Indie Intertubes honoured Jason with Best Writing in a Drama.

 Eric Taylor